Model Metadata

 In the model meta directory, as created in the previous section, create a new JSON file with name of your backpack.
 The name must be the same as when you registered the backpack, e.g. <your_backpack_name>.json.

-Inside the newly created file, copy and paste in the following contents:
+Inside the newly created file, copy and paste in the following contents.
+The will act as a template for your backpack.

 {